rust-lang/rust/text/0000-show-stabilization.md

 An implementation of the `String` trait is an assertion that the type can be faithfully represented as a UTF-8 string at all times.
-If the type can be reconstructed from a string, then the following relation must be true:
+If the type can be reconstructed from a string, then it is recommended, but not required, that the following relation be true:

 ```rust
 assert_eq!(foo, from_str(format!("{}", foo).as_slice()).unwrap());